open-cluster-management-io/enhancements/enhancements/sig-architecture/81-addon-lifecycle/README.md

 Addon manager also updates the `ManagedClusterAddOn` status.condition to tell user whether installation/upgrade/rollback is succeeded or failed, lastTransitionTime record the finish time.
-- If currentVersion==installVersion, update condition Progressing status to false with reason Succeed.
+- If currentVersion==desiredVersion, update condition Progressing status to false with reason Succeed.
 - If currentVersion==unknown
-  - lastVersion < installVersion, update condition Progressing status to true with reason Upgrading.
+  - lastVersion < desiredVersion, update condition Progressing status to true with reason Upgrading.
-  - lastVersion > installVersion, update condition Progressing status to true with reason Rollingback.
+  - lastVersion > desiredVersion, update condition Progressing status to true with reason Rollingback.
   - lastVersion=="" || lastVersion="unknown", update condition Progressing status to true with reason Installing.
 - Any other reasons, update condition Progressing status to false with reason Failed.